pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 We welcome you to join us in our [vectorization campaign for built-in functions](https://github.com/pingcap/tidb/issues/12058).

-In a future post, we’ll introduce how we use the vectorization idea to optimize other parts of the SQL execution engine.
+In a future post, we'll introduce how we use the vectorization idea to optimize other parts of the SQL execution engine.
 Stay tuned.